unioslo/zabbix-cli/docs/plugins/writing-plugins.md

 The `module` key can be a module path or a a file path.
 If using a file path, it is highly recommended to use an absolute path.

+### Optional options

+#### `enabled`

-We can also selectively disable plugins by setting the `enabled` key to `false`.
+Plugins can be selectively disabled by setting the `enabled` option to `false`.

 ```toml
 [plugins.my_plugin]
 enabled = false
 ```

-Or try to load the plugin if it exists, but do not fail if it does not.
+#### `optional`

+The `optional` option can be used to mark a plugin as optional.
+This means that the application will not raise an error if the plugin module cannot be imported.
+Failure to import will always be logged regardless of this setting.

 ```toml
 [plugins.my_plugin]